-- Fire extinguisher must be on site and close by
+- A fire extinguisher must be on-site and close by

 - The torch must be well away from flammable liquids, materials, and debris